 To set up your search, go to your Sales Navigator and click to search for leads (Note!
 Dux-Soup will not work with “Accounts” but only with “Leads”):

 On the left, you will see some available filters but if you click “View all filters” at the bottom, it will open up a window with much more filters.

-You can even sort the profiles by the company size, years of experience, LinkedIn groups they are part of, etc. This means that you will get more relevant, better targeted list of potential leads.
+You can even sort the profiles by the company size, years of experience, LinkedIn groups they are part of, etc. This means that you will get a more relevant, better-targeted list of potential leads.

 If we go more advanced, you can use the boolean search to filter out the profiles even more.

 For example, under the Keywords field, you can play around and use boolean searches with job roles you want to target, companies or industries you want to exclude.

 As per the example below, we are looking for specific industries like camping and outdoors and to make sure we do not have any profiles in our search that work in a company offering hunting gear, the boolean search looks like this:

 When you added your search filters, click “Apply” and it will pull up a list of results that match your criteria.

 You can set up your connection request message by going to Dux-Soup Options and enabling the boxes as shown below:

 When you are happy with your connection message, close the Options window and return back to your search.
 Click on “Visit Profiles” on "Visit & Connect" and Dux-Soup will start working: